MelvinMathew9/acme-widget-co/README.md

 ## Quick usage

-Here's a minimal example showing how the method is intended to be used from Ruby code:
+Here's an example showing how the method is intended to be used:

 ```ruby
 # Build a small catalogue